battle-tactics-strategies

 Smoke Bombs and Grenades

-Ninjas developed various devices to produce thick smoke on demand.
-The most common was a simple packet of black powder or a mixture of saltpeter, sulfur, and charcoal (a low‑grade gunpowder) wrapped in paper and tied with a fuse.
+Ninjas developed various devices for on-demand thick smoke.
+The most common was a simple packet of black powder or a mixture of saltpeter, sulfur, and charcoal (low‑grade gunpowder) wrapped in paper with a fuse.
 When lit, it produced a dense, acrid cloud that could fill a room or screen a retreat.
-Some devices were designed to smolder rather than explode, creating a steady stream of smoke for several minutes.
+Some devices were designed to smolder rather than explode, creating a steady stream for several minutes.
 The metsubishi (literally "eye‑blinding device") was a small metal or clay container filled with powder that could be thrown to produce a puff of smoke on impact.
+Recipes from the Shoninki include adding pine resin or dried fish scales to the mixture to increase smoke density and smell.

 Smoke Pots and Incense